 Years ago, when he worked as a trader on the Hong Kong Stock Exchange, Andy Hung would decompress in the evenings by playing with Lego at home.

 Since then, the 39-year-old Hung has turned his nocturnal passion into a career as Greater China’s first Lego Certified Professional (LCP).
-Until October 14, visitors can see his “Dynasty of Brick” at Beijing’s Indigo Mall, including 14 never-before-seen Lego sculptures which took Hung’s team over six months to make.
+In the fall of 2019, Hung exhibited his “Dynasty of Brick” at Beijing’s Indigo Mall, including 14 never-before-seen Lego sculptures which took Hung’s team over six months to make.

 Andy Hung, “Dragon Flying Over the World”

 Hung’s Hong Kong-based studio, Legend Creative, employs 10 full-time employees, as well as between 20 and 30 part-time or weekend employees, who make scupltures out of the iconic Danish toys for display and exhibition across Greater China.
 Although often described as works of art, none of Hung’s works are for sale due to his status as one of the world’s 14 LCPs, extreme Lego enthusiasts who build Lego sculptures as a full-time or part-time profession.

 The LCP title—which offers factory discounts on the Lego bricks used in sculptures—can only be earned by the company’s opaque internal nomination process.
 Hung, who received his first Lego set as a child from his parents, and became interested in building as a teen, had previously entered several Lego-building competitions.
 In 2013, as he was considering leaving finance for a more creative profession, Hung was approached by a Lego executive who was interested in growing the toy’s market in China, and invited him to participate in an interview with the company.